s

 New Congress - The Reconstructive Surgery Act

-JANUARY 2009 - PLEASE NOTE: The Reconstructive Surgery Act must be re-introduced with the new session of Congress.
+UPDATE FALL 2010 - PLEASE NOTE: The Reconstructive Surgery Act must be re-introduced with the new session of Congress.
+Continued delays are expected due to implementation of new healthcare legislation and the ongoing overall healthcare debate.
 Please sign the petition, an ongoing project of AICA.
-Check the website for updates and the new bill number when it becomes available.
+Continue to check the website for updates and the new bill number when it becomes available.

 Visit AmeriFace and cleftAdvocate for information about cleft/craniofacial conditions and acquired facial differences.
 Support is available!